Police investigate fatal shooting of 15-year-old boy in northwest Lincoln

 A 15-year-old boy was shot and killed in northwest Lincoln on Sunday night, police said.

-The shooting took place on 7th Street south of Fletcher Avenue.
+The shooting took place on Seventh Street south of Fletcher Avenue.
 Officers were called to the area just after 10 p.m. after receiving reports of gunfire.

 The officers were directed to the business parking lot at 1404 Superior St. and began CPR on the shooting victim.
 The teen was transported to a local hospital, where he died.